GeoscienceAustralia/uncover-ml/docs/workflows.rst

 - ``feature_rank``: a boolean that turns feature ranking on or off.
 - ``permutation_importance``: a boolean that turns permutation importance on or off.
+- ``out_of_sample``: out-of-sample validation parameters

+  - ``percentage``: float between 0 and 1, the percentage of targets to withold from the training data to be used for post-learning validation.
+  - ``shapefile``: path to a shapefile containing targets to be used in out-of-sample valiadtion. ``percentage`` has priority over ``shapefile`` - if both are provided then the shapefile argument will be ignored.

 - ``k-fold``: k-fold cross validation parameters

   - ``parallel``: a boolean that specifies whether folds are trained